AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 layout: strategy
 title: "Wyckoff method and trading ranging markets"
-description: "Long read about how to trade ranges in cryptocurrency trading, and some basic Wyckoff method to look into the market phases."
+description: "A primer on how to look at a ranging market.
+Long read, specific to trading ranges in cryptocurrencies, and some basic Wyckoff method to look into the market phases."

 tags:
 - "update"